wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

    Since Azure provides a small amount of free time to all accounts each month under their <a target="_blank" href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale#consumption-plan">Consumption Plan</a>, you can do several runs each month without spending any cash.
 See their <a target="_blank" href="``https://azure.microsoft.com/en-us/pricing/details/functions/">Pricing</a>.

-   The "az-func" TRYOUT does all the following:
+   The RYOUT does the following:

    Account Password > Login > Tenant > Principal > APP_ID > Roles > Template > stop